andreafabrizi/DNSProxy/README.md

 ## Build

-DNSP will take care to recreate a well-formed UDP/TCP packet in reply to client.
+DNSP will take care to create a well-formed UDP/TCP packet as reply to the client.

 The core PHP-script can be hosted anywhere, i.e. on Google Cloud Platform.